-All students who choose to participate as athletes for Evansville High School Athletic Council member schools shall abide by the rules listed below.
-These are to be considered minimum standards for athletes.
-Individual coaches may set standards above this minimum by notifying in writing each athlete and the principal of their school.
-All accusations of rule violations will be brought to the attention of the athletic director and head coach.
-It is the principal/designee responsibility to investigate all charges to determine disciplinary action to be taken if necessary.
+Conduct Rules: All students who choose to participate as athletes for Evansville High School Athletic Council member schools shall abide by the rules listed below.
+Individual coaches may set standards above these minimums by notifying in writing each athlete, family, and the principal of their school.
+The school administration shall investigate all charges to determine disciplinary action to be taken if necessary.

-2. “Possession" is defined as having an alcoholic beverage, tobacco products, or illegal drugs on your person or having an alcoholic beverage, tobacco products, or illegal drug in a vehicle which the student is driving, or being convicted in a court of law on the charge of illegal possession of alcohol, tobacco, or drugs.
-Student athletes are responsible for the contents of their locker or vehicle in which they are driving.
+- "Possession" is defined as having an alcoholic beverage, tobacco products, vaping products, or illegal drugs on your person or having an alcoholic beverage, tobacco products, vaping products, or illegal drug in a vehicle which the student is driving, or being convicted in a court of law on the charge of illegal possession of alcohol, tobacco, vaping products, or drugs.
+Student athletes are responsible for the contents of their locker, backpack, or vehicle in which they are driving.

 All numbers of 0.5 or above will be rounded up to include the next game.
 Example: (20% of 28 baseball games would be 5.6 games.
 The player would miss 6 games.)

-The student athlete will be suspended from team or teams for 365 consecutive days from the date of the suspension.
+Second offense - The student-athlete will be suspended from team or teams for 365 consecutive days from the date of the suspension.

 Third offense - The student-athlete will be denied athletic participation for the remainder of his/her high school career.